Avaiga/taipy-doc/docs/manuals/core/versioning/production_mode.md

 ![June scenario in production version 1.0](pic/scenario_selector_for_production_ver1.png)

-Let's take a close look at the attributes of the data nodes and the task.
+Let's closely examine the attributes of the data nodes and the task.
 The scopes of the data nodes are `Scope.SCENARIO`, the skippable attribute of the task is False, and the versions of all entities are 1.0.
 Keep this in mind for later comparison.